jdolinschi/tagger/README.md

 1. Clone or download the files in the `scripts` folder to the `scripts` folder from https://github.com/AUTOMATIC1111/stable-diffusion-webui
 2. Select "tagger" in the "Scripts" dropdown in the webui.

+## Features
+- Customizable tag files.
+Define your own favorite tags and get rid of ones you don't like.
+- You can add/remove tags with attention brackets (e.g. `(greg rutkowski:1.1)`) by checking the "Add with attention brackets" checkbox.
+Any tags now added will have them.
+- Exclude certain tags from showing up in the list by adding a `#` as the first character in the line.
+- Tags in the `favorites.txt` file show up at the top of the list always
+- Files in the `unused_tags` folder will not be added

 ## Customize
 I have added some text files with tags already.
 These are added in from the folder `/scripts/tagger/`, which contains the text files with the tags.
 You can organize your tags any way you want by creating a new text file and adding your custom tags in it or modifying the text files provided.
 Changes or new files will be loaded on a reload of the web ui.
 Each line will be a new tag.
 The tags are organized under the file name you use.
 Some I have included: